turboMaCk/bs-platform.nix/README.md

 If you're in hurry just `nix-env` install this project.
 **Make sure you have [nix installed](https://nixos.org/nix/)!**

-> You can use [Cachix binary cache](https://bs-platform.cachix.org/) to get this project
+> Use [Cachix binary cache](https://bs-platform.cachix.org/) to speedup the installation process
 > ```
 > $ cachix use bs-platform
 > ```